Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 Using a KMZ file in your scenario

-1. Select the KML tab in Globe Manager.
+1. Select the KML tab on the Globe Manager toolbar.

 2. Click Open KML Content () in the KML toolbar.